folbert/fewbricks/README.md

   4. Let's add our new brick to a field group: in the folder project/field-groups, either create a new file or edit an existing one.
 If you create a new one, make sure to require it in field-groups/init.php.
 Add this code to the field groups file:

         $fg = new fewbricks\acf\field_group('Test content', '1504201020o', $location, 1);
-        $fg->add_brick(new fewbricks\bricks\text_and_content('text_and_content_test', [], '1509041512c');
+        $fg->add_brick(new fewbricks\bricks\text_and_content('text_and_content_test', '1509041512c');
         $fg->register();

     Here we create a new field group with a name, a site-wide-unique key, a location (more about that in a minute) and an order.
-That last one indicates where the field group should be positioned when editing the content of the page.
+The order indicates where the field group should be positioned when editing the content of the page.
 If you want to set any of the other setting available to a field group, you can pass an assocative array with those settings as the fifth argument.

     We then add a brick to the field group.
 The brick gets instantiated with a name (text_and_content_test) that should be unique for all bricks and fields added to the first level of field groups.
-As the second argument, we pass an empty array (which you can use to pass ) We then set a site-wide-unique key for the brick.
+     We also send a site-wide-unique key for the brick.

     The location is an assocative array that may look something like this: